Parents are notified of the outcome of their application for each selective high school in September or October each year.

-The school will send an 'Authority to enrol' to applicants on acceptance of an offer.
+The school will send an 'Authority to attend' to applicants on acceptance of an offer.
 Records of public school students will be transferred as part of this process.

 Offers will be withdrawn if the student fails to enrol at the school at the beginning of the school year without satisfactory explanation.
 Enrolment may not be deferred beyond the Day 1, Term 2 of the year of intended enrolment.
-Any deferment must be negotiated with the principal.
+Any deferment or extended absence must be negotiated with the principal.